realmcu/HoneyGUI/doc/source/widgets/gui_text.md

 In order to draw text, font files containing glyph information need to be loaded into the system.

 The font file can be standard .ttf file or customized .bin file.
-It must to be initialized before use the text widget.
+The font file can be initialized ahead of time to avoid having to set the font type for each text widget.

-+ To initialize the old version customized bin font file, you need to use [gui_set_font_mem_resourse(font_size, font_bitmap_addr, font_table_addr)](#api) .
-The font size and two files must be matched.

 + To initialize the new version customized bin font file, you need to use [gui_font_mem_init(font_bin_addr)](#api) .